mbhall88/WHO-correspondence/docs/README.md

 Phenotypic DST of first and second line dugs.
 In brackets are indicated the used critical concentration to defined Suceptibility (S) or Resistance (R) to each drug.
 N/A means "not available" (reference: Zignol M et al., 2018.
 Lancet Infect Dis 18:675-683. doi:10.1016/S1473-3099(18)30073-2).

+## `huang-samplesheet.csv`

+This CSV file contains the phenotypes for the isolates sequenced in [Huang *et al.*](https://doi.org/10.1093/cid/ciy883).

+In particular, this dataset provides linezolid phenotypes.

+This file was extracted from [Supplementary Table S6](https://oup.silverchair-cdn.com/oup/backfile/Content_public/Journal/cid/69/3/10.1093_cid_ciy883/1/ciy883_suppl_supplementary_table_s6.docx?Expires=1652148910&Signature=D7iy~iS4ZXFMCAifGgjnpD-OslN6pINjGYhFbqx1RI2unpvW9gaZ2CkiwXLd3cBagIABut8U4qKOXY11mOVw9LMZohqZNtkibKuu7SFgBJ-c2vMz9h10GNKHj5Ya98dg6AT7IPVsTk77OHopWoFsE6JlgbeCPIlH4i-kqBpPVQi~0fqr~hPmvO8Q6PolApyyi6W9hpuzejXT7cRipy1UH69AY7E1upLmVcsWqBnxptVDon3SwiuAoiGq3KrPIvX54vOJUfkTJ9S6uhg6Q-wJDnEb1DhoNtNRfTXmtuNqFrMBUwieDNhS9e0Jt985tMGFzrBQupjFZ7EIOa88FyZ3bA__&Key-Pair-Id=APKAIE5G5CRDK6RD3PGA).

+The sampleID can be mapped to run accessions in `PRJNA436454-huang.tsv`.

+## `PRJNA436454-huang.tsv`

+This is the report downloaded for bioproject [PRJNA436454](https://www.ebi.ac.uk/ena/browser/view/PRJNA436454).

+It can be used to map the isolates in `huang-samplesheet.csv` to ENA runs to download the fastq files.

+The `sample_title` column can be used to match to `sampleID` in `huang-samplesheet.csv`.

 ## `samplesheet.csv`

 This is the "master" sheet for this project.
 See